Servizio Informazioni Militare

-The Italian Military Information Service (Servizio Informazioni Militare, or SIM) was the military intelligence organization for the Royal Army (Regio Esercito) of the Kingdom of Italy (Regno d'Italia) from 1925 until 1946, and of the Italian Republic until 1949.
-The SIM was Fascist dictator Benito Mussolini's equivalent to the German Abwehr.
-In the early years of the war, the SIM scored important intelligence successes.
-Rommel’s successful military operations in North Africa in 1942 were substantially facilitated by the SIM through the securing of the U.S. Black Code used by Colonel Bonner Fellers to communicate plans for British military operations to his Headquarters in Washington.
+The Military Intelligence Service (Servizio Informazioni Militare, or SIM) was the military intelligence organization for the Royal Italian Army of the Kingdom of Italy from 1925 to 1944.
+Established by Fascist dictator Benito Mussolini, it was the Italian equivalent to the German Abwehr.

+In the early years of the war, the SIM scored important intelligence successes; among its most notable achievements was cracking the United States Black Code used by Colonel Bonner Fellers to communicate plans for British military operations in North Africa in 1942, which substantially aided Axis forces in the theater.

-SIM had a large, well-organized cryptologic group, Section 5 (Sezione 5).
-Section 5 produced codes and ciphers for the Royal Army and higher level enciphered codes for the Italian Royal Navy.
-Italian SIM was highly efficient and even compared favourably with its German counterpart.
-According to Brigadier Edgar Williams, Montgomery's Chief Intelligence Officer, the Italians “made far more intelligent deductions from the information they received than did the Germans.”
+The SIM was highly efficient and performed favourably to its German counterpart.
+Bernard Montgomery's Chief Intelligence Officer, Brigadier Edgar Williams, remarked that the Italians "made far more intelligent deductions from the information they received than did the Germans."
+According to historian Thaddeus Holt, the SIM was the ablest Axis secret service on the technical level, and it exceeded by far any other secret service in Europe outside the USSR.